mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aks/aks-advanced/aa-new/index.md

     azuremanagedmachinepool.infrastructure.cluster.x-k8s.io/mpd56zd created
     ```

-   <p class="message--important"><strong>IMPORTANT: </strong>Not all released versions of Kubernetes are available in Azure when creating a Managed Clusters (AKS).
+   <p class="message--important"><strong>IMPORTANT: </strong>Not all released versions of Kubernetes are available in Azure when creating a Managed Cluster (AKS).
 Use the Azure portal or CLI to <a href="https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#azure-portal-and-cli-versions">find the versions supported in your cluster's location</a>.</p>

 1. Wait for the cluster control-plane to be ready: